katarinabraun/SARSCoV2_sequencing_healthcare-association_infections/README.md

 This project was funded in part through a COVID-19 Response grant from the Wisconsin Partnership Program at the University of Wisconsin School of Medicine and Public Health to T.C.F. and D.H.O.

 ## In this repository -
-There are two directories (1) cases and (2) figures
+There are two directories (1) cases and (2) figures.

 ### Cases
 We include one directory per case included in this paper.
 In this directory you can find the consensus fastas, a Nextclade CSV, a Pangolin (lineage) CSV, as well as Nextstrain phylogenies.

 ### Figures
-This directory contains all of the files used to make the three primary figures in teh manuscript.
+This directory contains all of the files used to make the three primary figures in the manuscript.

 ## Contact info